Skip to main content

 For detailed instructions about how to install and activate DigiCert agents on your servers, see Deploy and manage agents.

-In addition to a DigiCert agent, the server must have Certbot installed.
-Your custom automation script invokes the Certbot ACME client to request certificates from Trust Lifecycle Manager and install them for your custom Linux or Windows application.
+Your custom shell script invokes Certbot to complete each request and install the resulting certificate for your custom Linux or Windows application.

 For detailed instructions about how to download and install the Certbot client, refer to the official Certbot instructions.